- Myth 1: JDM auction sheets are free of omissions and errors.

 - Myth 2: JDM cars with lower mileage are better buys.

 - Myth 3: Odometer tampering in Japan never happens!

 - Myth 4: Severely accident-damaged cars are never exported from Japan.

 - Myth 5: All JDM sellers grade their car inventories on a standard regulated scale.

 - Myth 6: JDM cars are religiously and properly maintained.

 - So…now what?

-At the best of times, buying a used car from someone down the street can be a daunting endeavor.
-But at least you can inspect the car you’re hoping to purchase and you can look the seller in the eyes before doing so.
+At the best of times, buying a used car from someone down the street can be a daunting endeavour.
+But at least you can inspect the car you’re hoping to purchase, and you can look the seller in the eyes before doing so.

 So what happens when you find a used car originating overseas – in this case, Japan – and it just happens to fit your wish list almost perfectly?

 Despite what you’ve seen and heard (and maybe experienced) about Japanese consumer markets, such as their work ethic, top-quality manufacturing and commitment to product perfection, you still need to do your due diligence when buying a JDM car.